ORNL-QCI/ExaTENSOR/GFC/README.md

  10. Hash map (unordered map): gfc_hash_map (GFC, under development);

 DESIGN AND FEATURES:
- # A GFC container is a structured collection of objects of any class;
+ # A GFC container is a structured collection of scalar objects of any class;
    Objects of different classes can be stored in the same container.
  # Objects can be stored in the container either by value or by reference;
    The same container may have elements stored both ways.